valentina893/Snake/README.md

 SDL2 is a required dependency.

 For mac/linux systems, compile and run with: gcc src/main.c src/renderer.c src/snake.c src/input.c src/game.c -o snake $(pkg-config --cflags --libs sdl2) && ./snake

+New features to be added can be found in the [todo](/docs/todo.md) document.